 When I go out with friends, a cute black body con dress with tall boots is my go-to outfit.
 I love my body, and I love to embrace it in whatever I wear.
 And just because I show an inch of my knee doesn’t immediately make me slutty in any way.

 I live in an area with a tight-knit brown community.
 Sometimes it’s amazing, other times it’s incredibly frustrating dealing with aunties and their gossip.
 I can’t tell you how many times an aunty has made a comment about what I was wearing to one of my parents.

 At my freshman year Homecoming dance, I was totally called out by an aunty who apparently saw me wearing a dress with my bare legs showing – which, by the way, my parents were okay with me wearing at the time.
 It’s times like this where I begin to question our trapped society and the small minds of some people.

 Nobody has the right to make comments about another person’s child and what they’re wearing or doing.
 Heck, it’s called minding your own damn business.

 I feel like that’s part of the reason my parents are so unreasonable with some of the things they limit me from wearing.
-It’s the fear of judgement from the community.
+It’s the fear of judgment from the community.
 My parents are more chill than others, and I’m super thankful for that.
 But, overall, I think we’re all doing a bad job of adhering to a Westernized society.